codereba/simpleai/README.md

-# research log in blockchain, ai
+# notebook that records research in blockchain, ai